ayan-biswas0412/JonoGunti/README.md

 * Matplotlib
 * OpenCV

-**To use my programme this requirements have to be fulfilled in your machine**
+**To use my program this requirements have to be fulfilled in your machine**

 **To test my program just follow this steps .**